Clan Turnbull: 15th to 18th centuries

 John Turnbull, nicknamed "Outwith sword", for his fierce temper, is listed as a Scots prisoner of war in England around 1400.
 William Turnbull held a papal appointment in 1433 and this same name appears as one of the canons of Glasgow Cathedral in 1452.
 Stephen Tournebulle represented Scottish interests at the University of Orleans at the beginning of the sixteenth century.
 William Turnbull, Bishop of Glasgow, procured from the Pope a charter to establish a university in Glasgow in 1450.
 The Bishop's vision was realised when the University of Glasgow was founded in 1451.

 Many Turnbull families moved into the Cheviot Hills and into the northern lands of Northumberland depending on the politics of the day and the King of the day.
 Those who became "English" also changed from their Presbyterian roots to being Church of England.
 For example, John Turnbull was born at Roddam in 1789 in the Anglican Parish of Ilderton, but was baptised in the nearby Presbyterian Church at Branton.
-There were many small Presbyterian Churches dotted around Northumberland as several Scottish families crossed the border to live.
+There were a number of small Presbyterian Churches dotted around Northumberland as several Scottish families crossed the border to live.
 He, along with others, eventually attended Anglican churches.
 John Turnbull's latter children were baptised in Anglican churches.
 This John Turnbull went on to being the Land Agent for the Earl of Liverpool in the little Shropshire settlement of Pitchford from the 1820s to the 1850s.